Jesus's interactions with women: At the foot of the cross

-Jesus, being Mary's firstborn son, took the responsibility of caring for his aging mother's future.
+Jesus, being Mary's firstborn son, took the responsibility of caring for his ageing mother's future.
 Soon before he died, Jesus made arrangements for the disciple whom Jesus loved to take care of her.

 Mary Magdalene

 Mary Magdalene (also called Miriam of Magdala) is among the women depicted in the New Testament who accompanied Jesus and his twelve apostles, and who also helped to support the men financially.
 According to Mark 15:40, Matthew 27:56, John 19:25, and Luke 23:49, she was one of the women who remained at Jesus's crucifixion.
 The New Testament says she saw Jesus laid in a tomb.
 Mark 16:9 reports that after his resurrection, Jesus appeared first to Mary Magdalene.
-The New Testament also says that Jesus had cast seven demons out of her.
+The New Testament also says that Jesus had cast seven demons out of her, as it says in verse Luke 8:2.

 For centuries, Mary Magdalene was identified in Western Christianity as an adulteress and repentant prostitute, although nowhere does the New Testament identify her as such.
 In the late 20th century, discoveries of new texts and changing critical insight brought this into question.
 According to Harvard theologian Dr. Karen King, Mary Magdalene was a prominent disciple and leader of one wing of the early Christian movement that promoted women's leadership.

 King cites references in the Gospel of John that the risen Jesus gives Mary special teaching and commissions her as an "apostle to the apostles".
 She is the first to announce the resurrection and to play the role of an apostle, although the term is not specifically used of her (though, in Eastern Christianity she is referred to as "Equal to the Apostles").
 Later tradition, however, names her as an "apostle to the apostles".
 King writes that the strength of this literary tradition makes it possible to suggest that historically Mary was a prophetic visionary and leader within one sector of the early Christian movement after the death of Jesus.